teraflow-ai/data-engineer-coding-interview/README.md

 In GitHub, please create a fork of this repo, using your name and surname as the feature branch name.

-Submit a pull request into the parent repository once you're done coding.
+Submit a pull request into the `main` branch of the parent repository once you're done coding.

 Please note that the Aurora instance details don't point to a real instance and that this is mainly a theoretical exercise.
 We don't expect you to submit proof that you ran your code in a real AWS environment.
 We mainly want to assess the way you think and problem solve.